Marked length spectra of Gromov hyperbolic space: Introduction

-There are many examples of actions dense at infinity.
-We give two that is our may concern. \begin{example} A normal (or commensurated) subgroup of a hyperbolic group acts on the hyperbolic group with word metric. \end{example} \begin{example} Consider a dense (in Hausdorff topology) finite rank free subgroup $F$ of $\PSL_2(\mathbb R)$.
-The $F$-action on the hyperbolic plane $H^2$ is dense at infinity. \end{example}
+There are many examples of geometrically dense actions.
+We highlight three of our major concerns. \begin{example} A normal (or commensurated) subgroup of a hyperbolic group acts on the hyperbolic group with word metric. \end{example} \begin{example} Consider a dense (in Hausdorff topology) finite rank free subgroup $F$ of $\PSL_2(\mathbb R)$.
+The $F$-action on the hyperbolic plane $H^2$ is geometrically dense. \end{example}